-In order to ensure that tap water is safe to drink, USEPA and SWRCB- DDW prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+In order to ensure that tap water is safe to drink, USEPA and SWRCB-DDW prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
 Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.

 RMWD routinely monitors for contaminants in your drinking water according to federal and state laws.
-The table in this brochure shows the results of our monitoring for the period of January 1, 2017 to December 31, 2017.
+The tables in this brochure show the results of our monitoring for the period of January 1, 2018 to December 31, 2018. (see pages 5 & 6)